On the Asymptotic Performance Analysis of the k-th Best Link Selection over Non-identical Non-central Chi-square Fading Channels: Distribution of the k-th maximum order statistics

-We begin by deriving the expressions for the probability of outage, average throughput, effective throughput, and the average bit error rate when the sequence of RVs over which the maximum is evaluated belongs to either of the special cases discussed in Section \ref{kth_max_iid_derivation}-\ref{kth_max_inid_derivation}.
+In this sub-section, we derive the expressions for the asymptotic probability of outage, average throughput, effective throughput, and the average bit error rate when the received SNR is the $k$-th maximum order statistic evaluated over a sequence of i.n.i.d.
+RVs with CDF (\ref{cdf_zm}).
+Throughout this section, we assume that the SNR is given by $\gamma_s Z_{(M-k+1:M)}$ and the sequence of RVs over which the maximum is evaluated belongs to either of the special cases discussed in Section \ref{kth_max_iid_derivation}-\ref{kth_max_inid_derivation}.